What Drill Press Speed Should I Use? (+Drill Press Speed Chart)

 To accomplish this, just follow the steps below to change the speed of your drill press.

-Step one is to open your drill press and loosen the knob using the knob and lock found on the drill press’s side.
+Step 1: open your drill press and loosen the knob using the knob and lock found on the drill press’s side.
 The belt will be free enough to move after the motor has been pushed backward.

 Step 3: After you’ve installed the belt, push the motor backward and use the side knob and latch to secure the motor and tighten the belt.
 Before connecting the machine back in, make sure to close the cover.